akul-ranjan-1-tamu/roadrunner/README.md

 2. Extract the files to C:/Program Files/redis
 3. Dev script should take care of starting the server

 To start the application use ./dev.sh.
 This script will install dependencies and then start the back and frontend applications.
+You can also use --quiet-front and --quiet-back to silence the log outputs of the services to make debugging a bit easier.

 $ ./dev.sh